 Life Lessons Learned from Playing Baseball

 From the playground to Yankee stadium, I've learned many of life's most important lessons while playing baseball.
-After I retired from pro ball I realized the many similarities with baseball I was dealing with in the 'real world' and the keys to being successful, a good partner and enjoying a happy life.
-I've also learned life is better than a baseball game.
+After I retired from pro ball I realized the many similarities with baseball I was dealing with in the 'real world' and the keys to being happy, successful, a good business partner or spouse, and enjoying life.
+I've also profoundly learned life is better than a baseball game.
 In baseball, 3 strikes and you're out.
 In life you can just keep swinging!
 You are your own umpire!
-Don't regret not swinging at your pitch, not going for your dream, not asking for the job, the date, or not going for that business opportunity.
+Keep swinging at your pitch it doesn't matter.
+Go for your dream, ask for the job, get the date, go for that business opportunity.
 Ask yourself, 'What if it Works!'

 1. Be Humble

-I learned early in baseball to be confident, but never get to full of yourself, life has a way of surprising you.
+I learned early in baseball to be confident, but never get full of yourself, life has a way of catching up to you.
+If you're doing well, let others speak for you.
 If someone pays you a compliment, appreciate it and simply say thank you.
-If you're doing well, let others speak for you.
 I remember my 1st day in the minor leagues.
-I'm thinking ‘no sweat’ I’m the best player in New York City.
-I walked into the Kansas City Royals rookie locker room after just being drafted as an outfielder out of college.
-All 24 guys in the room were also the best in their town! and next to me was the Royals #1 pick an 18 yr. old 6’3 190lb. high school outfielder!
+I'm thinking ‘no sweat’ I’m the best player in my area.
+I walked into the Kansas City Royals rookie locker room after just being drafted as an outfielder out of college and realized all 20 guys in the room were also the best in their town! and next to me was the Royals #1 pick an 18 yr. old 6’3 190lb. high school outfielder! -Clint Hurdle.
 My attitude was adjusted instantly! - Be humble, be quiet, and fly below the radar.
 Keep your values and work hard.
-There’s always someone bigger, better, smarter, and wealthier than you – so what.
+There’s always someone bigger, better, smarter, and luckier than you – so what.

 2. Don’t worry about things you can’t control

 Minor league players are always wondering if they’re going to be called up to the next level, or if they’re being released today.
 They get upset if they're doing well, and someone else starts before them, or gets moved up.
 Many times in life you have no control over the decisions that are being made about you, or why.
-You didn't make the team, get the job, the promotion or the date.
+So you didn't make the team, get the job, or the promotion.
 Just work hard, believe in yourself and be ready when your opportunity comes.
 An old sage once told me, 'Don’t worry if its’ going to rain today.
 Just live your life, have fun, and do your best, and if it’s cloudy, -Carry an umbrella!'

 3. Be patient, go through the process and master the basics